 Fundamental Job Readiness Training: Through daily hands-on work in our food production and jewelry-making businesses, women gain the skills such as attendance, teamwork, positive attitude, conflict resolution and problem-solving that employers say they are not getting in entry-level applicants.

-Individualized Job Placement Services: When performance evaluations indicate job readiness, each woman receives job placement assistance from their mentor as she transitions from the program to a career entry-level job.
+Individualized Supported Job Search: When performance evaluations indicate job readiness, each woman receives job search support from their mentor and staff as she transitions from the program to a career entry-level job.

 Throughout the course of nine months, we work with Program Participants to help them discover their capabilities, talents and interests.